 The internet makes buying a puppy directly from a breeder very convenient and easy.
 It's worked out well for us and our customers.
 We have been able to place our puppies in great homes all across the US.
 You will be picking out your puppy through pictures on the website, phone calls, e-mails and videos and pictures of the puppy taken at different ages.
-If you find a puppy that you're interested in we have you pay a $300 non-refundable deposit to hold him/her until the age of 8 weeks (deposit is deducted from the price of the puppy).
+If you find a puppy that you're interested in, a $300 non-refundable deposit is required to hold him/her for you (deposit is deducted from the price of the puppy).
 The remaining balance is due at 7 weeks of age if paying by credit/debit card to allow time for the payment to be processed.
-We accept Visa, MasterCard, Discover, etc.).
-If paying by cash, you can pay in person at the time you pick up your puppy.
+You have several payment options: Visa, MasterCard, or Cash.
+No checks accepted.
 If you reserve a puppy early, we will keep you updated by sending you pictures or videos of your puppy.
 They can go to their new homes at 8 weeks of age.
-You can come here to pick up your puppy or we can have it flown to an airport near you.
+You are welcome to pick your puppy up, or we can fly your new puppy to an airport near you.
 We take care of all the necessary arrangements to ship your puppy (if flown).
-Our puppies fly out of Lambert Airport in St. Louis on Tuesdays and Fridays.
-You'll be given the flight details once the flight is booked and confirmed.
-Our puppies are taken to our Veterinarian for a wellness check up prior to flying, and a Certificate of Health will be issued stating he/she is healthy and can travel.
-The puppy will arrive at the airport you requested, or the airline's cargo facility in his/her very own travel crate.
-Picking up your puppy at the airport is usually very quick and easy.
+Puppies fly out of Lambert Airport in St. Louis on Tuesdays and Fridays.
+Shipping is typically $400 for most locations in the US.
+All pets are shipped as cargo and travel in a climate controlled and pressurized environment on the plane.
+Your puppy will arrive in his/her own personal travel crate that is yours to keep.

 What kind of food should i feed my new puppy or dog?